Skip to main content

 important

-• hostPaths.driverInstallDir: The driver installation directory on CCE is different.
+• hostPaths.driverInstallDir: The driver installation directory when managed by CCE AI Suite is different than default.
 Do not change this value!

 • driver.enabled: Driver installation is disabled because it's already installed via CCE AI Suite.